 Extra Tip: Having trouble figuring out the topics you’d like to touch on?
 Look to your customers!
 You may have received reviews or emails addressing topics or questions your customers may have.
-Take a look at this data and use it to power your next blog post.
+Review this data and use it to power your next blog post.

 Choose the Ideal Length for Your Post

 The “ideal” length of your post is changing as quickly as the digital marketing industry.
 The magic number used to be around the 500-600-word mark; however, long blog posts are being seen as better for search engine optimization (SEO) as well as for your readers’ attention spans.
-According to several studies, the length of your blog posts should be between 1000 and 1500 words per post.
+According to several studies, your blog posts’ length should be between 1000 and 1500 words per post.